Polymer/old-docs-site/app/2.0/start/toolbox/deploy.md

 ## Build for deployment

 Run the following Polymer CLI command to prepare your application for deployment:

     polymer build

-This command  minifies the HTML, JS, and CSS dependencies of your application, and generates a service worker that precaches all of the dependencies of your application so that it can work offline.

 The built files are output to the `build/default` folder.
-The default build contains an unbundled build with granular resources suitable for serving via HTTP/2 with server push.

 For more information on build options, see the [documentation for the `polymer build` command](/2.0/docs/tools/polymer-cli#build).
-This includes documentation on generating bundled (concatenated) resources suitable for serving from servers or to clients that do not support HTTP/2 server push.
+This includes documentation on minifying source files and generating bundled (concatenated) resources suitable for serving from servers or to clients that do not support HTTP/2 server push.

 ## Deploy to a server